About the European

 After experience from previous NVC festivals, all participants are asked to read and give their consent to the following guidelines.

 As a participant at the European NVC Summer Festival, I intend to follow the following guidelines to my best abilities:

-- I cooperate with the festival organizers in taking presented measures to minimize the risks associated with the spread of covid-19.
+- I cooperate with the Festival organizers in taking presented measures to minimise the risks associated with the spread of COVID-19.

 - I take responsibility for my actions, my feelings and my needs.

 - I am aware that others are responsible for their actions, their feelings and their needs.

 - I am aware that all participation in various activities during the Festival is completely voluntary.

 - I am fully responsible for my own mental and physical health.